clevepl/post-title-list-block/readme.txt

 Block that displays recently published posts' titles within an unordered list element (ul).

 You can control the number of posts and the post type to load.
+Posts are always published in order of recently published.

 Source code available at https://gitlab.com/cpl/post-title-list-block